 Just to clarify how this might work for Ireland: we will play two group games against two of the sides mentioned above.
 Should we finish bottom of the group, we'll be relegated to League C the next time the competition comes around.
 Should we top the group, we'll be promoted to League A (with the top nations of the world, and England) and further to that, we'll qualify for a playoff competition to compete for the League B title.
 More important is the backdoor this offers to the Euros should we fail to qualify for Euro 2020 via the regular route: the top-ranked side in these playoffs not to qualify via the traditional route will be granted a place at the tournament.

-The draw for the Nations League takes place on January 24th.
 We bet you're as excited as we are.

 The full seeding is available to read on the UEFA website.